AxelUlmestig/emojfuscate/README.md

 ### Laziness

 To further embrace human properties, Emojfuscate is as lazy as possible.
-Any iterator of `u8` can be turned into a lazy iterator of emoji.
+Any iterator, whose elements can be emojfuscated, can be turned into a lazy iterator of emoji.

+Any lazy stream of emoji can be converted into a lazy stream of whatever type you want as long as it can be demojfuscated.
+Emojfuscate can cover all your emojfuscating needs in constant memory.

 ```rust
 use emojfuscate::{ConstructFromEmoji, Demojfuscate, Emojfuscate, ConstructFromEmojiStream};